nonnb/nonnb.github.io/src/SmartGit/Manual/GitConcepts/GitRemotes.md

 Use `git clone <url> <folder>` to specifiy a different folder name.

+Git will default the name of the remote to `origin`, however, you can override the name by providing the option `--origin <name>`.

 ### Add a new remote

 `git remote add <remote> <url> `